My finances, my projects, my life

 Renting out your flat means you can enjoy various tax deductions.
 To claim them and work out your net taxable rental income, fill out “Annexe 190”, “Revenus de la location de propriétés bâties” (rental income from residential properties) and enter your deductible expenses or “income-related expenses”.

-Remember: If your deductible expenses are more than your net rental income, the net negative income (rental loss) is carried over to your other taxable income (salary, pensions, investment income, etc.).
+NB: If your deductible expenses are more than your rental income, the net negative income (déficit foncier) is carried over to your other taxable income (salary, pensions, investment income, etc.).

-Useful info: Since 2017, anyone renting out their property to an accredited social housing body has been eligible for an exemption for 50% of their net rental income.
+Useful info: Since 2017, anyone renting out their property to an accredited social housing body has been eligible for an exemption for 75% of their net rental income as of the 2023 tax year (50% for the years 2017 to 2022).

 What income-related expenses can I deduct from my rental income?